sagemathinc/cocalc/src/dev/docker/README.md

     coffee> db.table('accounts').update(groups:['admin']).run(done())

 Refresh your browser, and then you should see an "Admin edit..." button in any project's settings.

+#### Account Creation Token

+After making your main account an admin as above, search for "Account Creation Token" in your account settings.
+Put some random unguessable string there and other people will not be able to create accounts in your SMC container, without knowing that token.

 ## Your data